oroinc/documentation/user_guide/export_import.rst

 - Carefully read through the submission form

 .. image:: ./img/export_import/leads_import_validation_results.png

-- Click :guilable:`Back` to choose another file or :guilable:`Import` button to go on with the import
+- Click :guilabel:`Back` to choose another file or :guilabel:`Import` button to go on with the import

   *"Validation started.
 Please wait"* message will appear.

   *"File is successfully imported"* message will appear when the import has finished.